VitaliPekelis/Android-Interviews/README.md

    * An ANR dialog appears when your UI has been unresponsive for more than 5 seconds, usually because you’ve blocked the main thread.
 To avoid encountering ANR errors, you should move as much work off the main thread as possible.</br>

-* <b>What is a singleton class in Android?</b></br>
+* <b>What is a designpatterns.singleton class in Android?</b></br>
-   * A singleton class is a class which can create only an object that can be shared all other classes.
+   * A designpatterns.singleton class is a class which can create only an object that can be shared all other classes.
    ```
    private static volatile RESTService instance;
     protected RESTService(Context context) {